Caching Strategies for Framer Websites (2026)

 A “Content Delivery Network” helps serve assets faster by reducing geographical latency.
 Framer does this by:

-• Optimising delivery using HTTP/3: Studies show that HTTP/3 improves page load times by 55%, making it a critical part of Framer’s performance architecture.
+• Optimizing delivery using HTTP/3 – Studies show that HTTP/3 improves page load times by 55%, making it a critical part of Framer’s performance architecture.

-Since Framer’s edge delivery is automatic, no additional configuration is needed—just ensure all assets are correctly optimised before publishing.
+Since Framer’s edge delivery is automatic, no additional configuration is needed-just ensure all assets are correctly optimized before publishing.

 4.2 Potential Domain-Level Tweaks

-If you’re using a custom domain, ensure it fully integrates with Framer’s CDN to maximise caching benefits.
+If you’re using a custom domain, ensure it fully integrates with Framer’s CDN to maximize caching benefits.

 By fully leveraging Framer’s distribution network, your site maintains consistently high performance for visitors worldwide.